AIMLdr/doubletap/README.md

 # DoubleTap

 DoubleTap is designed to locate, monitor, and manage large language model (LLM) processes on my Linux x64 system running from a bash shell.
 It will detect running LLM instance from port default 11434 and name to hunt and kill llama including ollama.
-Following termination Shepherd Daemon boot option y/N and ufw localhost:11434 allow
+Following termination Shepherd Daemon boot option y/N

 # doubletap - Local LLM Process Management and Security Tool
 ```txt